Dr. Zed Blanco

 - Hulk Speak: "Sledge give little runt BIG Death!"

 - Legacy Character: Seems to have a couple.
-Smashhead is an optional mini boss in 2, while Brick has also adapted several of Sledge's attributes.
+Smashhead is an optional Goliath mini boss in 2 (who has an increased chance to drop Sledge's Shotgun when killed), while Brick has also adapted several of Sledge's attributes.
 Sledge's helmet is also a head option for Salvador.

 - Spikes of Villainy: Absolutely covered in spikes.